nitrite/nitrite-doc/java-sdk/collection/write.md

 ### Updating Using a Filter and Options

-You can update a document using a filter and options.
+You can update multiple documents using a filter and options.
 It takes a `Filter` object as the first input parameter.
 It takes a `Document` object as the second input parameter.
 It takes a `UpdateOptions` object as the third input parameter.
 It returns a `WriteResult` object.
 The document must not be `null` or empty.

 #### UpdateOptions